Nolan Jones Preview, Player Props: Rockies vs. Orioles

 - The 9.1 strikeouts per nine innings compiled by the Orioles pitching staff ranks eighth in the league.

-- The Orioles have the 12th-ranked team ERA across all MLB pitching staffs (4.04).
+- The Orioles have the 12th-ranked team ERA among all MLB pitching staffs (4.04).

 © 2023 Data Skrive.
 All rights reserved.